mbgg/public/infrastructure/trax_installation/installation.md

 `gluster volume status`

-Now you can **define vmstore as GlusterFS in proxmox through its web interface**
+Now you can **define vmstore as GlusterFS in proxmox through its web interface**.
+If you perform this, you cannot change gluster parameters unless you destroy the gluster cluster

+### destroy gluster cluster

 # TODO: no funciona `ipmitool`